Sailing Snow (a type of ship) named the Thane of Fife

 Johan Adam (A) Kircher (Adam Kerchner/Kirchner), age 37.

-European Records: None found to date.
-I currently have no good or solid targets as to his village of origin.
-I do have some theories and suggestions based on traditional genealogy and genetic genealogy hints.
-One is that he may have been from near the villages of Grossbundenbach, Wallhalben, and Saalstadt which are located southwest of Kaiserslautern, Rheinland-Pfalz, Germany.
-Other possibilities are for a very small village such as Marienthal or there about which is near and east of the small town of Rockenhausen which is north of Kaiserslautern, Rheinland-Pfalz, Germany.
-Another area suggested is the east bank region of the Rhein River in the area of Karlsruhe.
-Another suggested theory is that he was may be related to the David Kircher or Bastian Kircher families of the villages of Helfenberg, Auenstein, and Beilstein (which are located south-east of Heilbronn), Baden-Wuerttemberg, Germany.
+European Records: Nothing definitive found to date.
+I currently have no definitive, good, or solid targets as to his village of origin.
+In searches of various German archive libraries such as in Kaiserlautern, no manumission record or any other type of record for him in Europe has ever been found.
+But over the decades, I have formulated some theories and ideas based on traditional genealogy and genetic genealogy hints.
+One was that he may have been from near the villages of Grossbundenbach, Wallhalben, and Saalstadt which are located southwest of Kaiserslautern, Rheinland-Pfalz, Germany.
+But nothing could be found via searches of the local archives for that area.
+Another possibility was for a very small village such as Marienthal or there about which is near and east of the small town of Rockenhausen which is north of Kaiserslautern, Rheinland-Pfalz, Germany.
+Again, nothing could be found in the local archives.
+Another area suggested by the points of origin for others on this ship is the east bank region of the Rhine River in the area of the Knielingen and Blankenloch sections of the Karlsruhe district.
+Current research is focused in that area.
+Another suggested theory was made by another researcher was that Adam maybe was related to the David Kircher or Bastian Kircher families of the villages of Helfenberg, Auenstein, and Beilstein (which are located south-east of Heilbronn), Baden-Wuerttemberg, Germany.
 An Adam Kircher born in 1704 was found in that family line.
-But multiple people YDNA testing has found no matches to any of the Kircher male lines in that area, or in any area, to-date.
-Another possibility is the Kirchner/Kircher family living near the village of Hutten, Schluechtern, Hessen, Germany.
+But contacts by me with German genealogists in that area and testing multiple descendant Kircher males in that area with a direct paternal line YDNA test, we have found no matches to me to any of the Kircher male lines in that area, or in any other area for that matter, to-date.
+My YDNA testing project has helped many other Kerchner/Kirchner/Kircher males in the USA find ancestral connections in Germany.
+But so far not for me.
+Another possibility suggested by a researcher was the Kirchner/Kircher families living near the village of Hutten (near Schlüchtern), Hessen, Germany.
 This village is in southern Hessen.
-There is record of a Johann Adam Kircher (sic) born there in 1704 and after his last surviving parent died in the late 1730s, i.e., his mother, this Adam Kircher disappears from local records.
+There is record of a Johann Adam Kircher (sic) born there in 1704 and after his last surviving parent, his mother, died in the late 1730’s, this Adam Kircher disappears from local records.
+I have tried but to date I have not been able to make contact with a local genealogist to assist me.
+Also, I have been unable to find Kircher or Kirchner males still living in that area who are willing to do a direct male line YDNA test.
 YDNA testing has also ruled out a relationship to the Michael Kerchner family of Freudensberg (near Wertheim), Baden, on the Main River.
-Macro analysis of my YDNA haplotype indicates a low-resolution random gross match in an anonymous European YDNA database to an unnamed male living when tested in the city of Freiburg which is near the Rhine River in southwest Baden-Wuerttemberg, Germany.
-As can be seen from these leads, all point to southwest Germany which confirms the family oral history that our immigrant was a “Palatine” and part of the Great Palatine emigration to Pennsylvania.
-Most clues provided by this ship list point to the Rheinland-Pfalz as his Reich State of origin.
-My personal gut instincts as of Feb 2015, and based on the locations of origin of others on the snow/ship Thane of Fife, is that my ancestor came from some village located in a reasonable radius of distance (~ 40 kilometers) from the city of Kaiserslautern, Rheinland-Pfalz, Germany.
-Just my gut instinct based on clues in hand thus far.
-Nothing proven.
+This family line in Germany spelled their family surname exactly the same as my family here in Pennsylvania.
+But paper trail research and YDNA testing rules out any connection between us.
+Another lead found via macro analysis of my YDNA haplotype YSTR marker profile indicates a low-resolution random gross match in an anonymous European YDNA database to an unnamed male living when tested in the city of Freiburg,which is near the Rhine River in southwest Baden-Wuerttemberg, Germany.
+As can be seen from these leads, they all point to southwest Germany which confirms the family oral history that our immigrant Adam Kerchner was a “Palatine” and part of the Great Palatine emigration to Pennsylvania.
+Many clues provided by this ship list point to the Rheinland-Pfalz as his Reich State of origin.
+My personal gut instincts as of Feb 2015, and based on the locations of origin of others on the snow/ship Thane of Fife, and the later arriving ship Brothers, is that my ancestor emigrated from a village (at the time of his emigration) located in a reasonable radius of distance (~ 30 kilometers) from a straight map line drawn between the cities of Kaiserslautern, Rheinland-Pfalz, Germany and Karlsruhe, Baden-Wuerttemburg, Germany.
+This is just my research and gut instinct based on clues in hand thus far.
+Nothing has been proven.

 George (HK) Creim (George Krim/Grim), age 30.